janhohenheim/foxtrot/README.md

-# A Bevy game template
+# My personal Bevy game template

 Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, and Web (Wasm).